Taking a kid on a flight is going to be daunting.

 Not for a second, they should have been prepared.

-If you have taken the advice on board (geddit?), then you have at least given yourself a fighting chance of having a decent flight.
+If you have taken the advice on board (pun intended), you have at least given yourself a fighting chance of having a decent flight.

-You will have taken away some of the situations that can explode into a massive toddler breakdown.
-I also like to think that, if you have taken some advice on board, other passengers will enjoy their flight more too!
+You will have taken away some situations that can explode into a massive toddler breakdown.
+I also like to think that, if you have taken some advice on board, other passengers will enjoy their flight more!

 Can you think of any other tips for flying with a toddler?
 If so, leave a comment or leave a message!